INGV/qquake/README.md

-# QQuake Plugin to easy download seismological data
+# QQuake Plugin for loading seismological data in QGIS 3.x

 QQuake plugin is a plugin that facilitates the download of seismological data from different sources and loads them directly in QGIS.